VSCodium/vscodium/docs/index.md

 ## <a id="file-manager"></a>How do I fix the default file manager (Linux)?

-In some case, VSCodium becomes the file manager used to open directories (instead of apps like Dolphin or Nautilus).<br />
+In some cases, VSCodium becomes the file manager used to open directories (instead of apps like Dolphin or Nautilus).<br />
 It's due to that no application was defined as the default file manager and so the system is using the latest capable application.

 To set the default app, create the file `~/.config/mimeapps.list` with the content like: